UU-Human-Evolution/1MB438/Lab_5.md

 5. What are the closest relatives of octopuses and squids?
 6. Is the guinea pig more closely related to rats than to pigs?
 7. What feline (cat-like animals) is most closely related to the cheetah?
-8. Are egg-laying mammals (platypus and echidna) more closely related to marsupials or placental mammals?
+8. Are egg-laying mammals (platypus and echidna) more closely related to marsupials than to placental mammals?